qoiz12/YOUareanidiot-Horrible-/README.md

-Not working very well as of latest release.
+Not working very well as of latest deploy.